taranjeet/taranjeet.github.io/_posts/2017-12-31-elasticsearch-autocomplete.md

 Let’s try finding for Captain America again, but this time with a bigger phrase `captain america the`

-On Using Edge N-gram approach, we get the following movies
+Using Edge N-gram approach, we get the following movies

 * Captain America: The Winter Soldier